klein/klein.php/README.md

     query($key, $value = null)                      // Modify the current query string query($arr)
     layout($layout)                                 // Set the view layout
-    yield()                                         // Call inside the layout to render the view content render($view, $data = array())                  // Render a view or partial (in the scope of $response) partial($view, $data = array())                 // Render a partial without a layout (in the scope of $response) addValidator($method, $callback)                // Add a custom validator method
+    yieldView()                                     // Call inside the layout to render the view content render($view, $data = array())                  // Render a view or partial (in the scope of $response) partial($view, $data = array())                 // Render a partial without a layout (in the scope of $response) addValidator($method, $callback)                // Add a custom validator method